List of capitals in the United States: Vermont

+When the state was admitted to the Union in 1791, Burlington was chosen to be the capital and it remained as such until 1805, when it was changed to Montpelier, where it remains today.

 Native American capitals

 Some Native American tribes, in particular the Five Civilized Tribes, organized their states with constitutions and capitals in Western style.
 Others, like the Iroquois, had long-standing, pre-Columbian traditions of a 'capitol' longhouse where wampum and council fires were maintained with special status.
 Since they did business with the U.S. Federal Government, these capitals can be seen as officially recognized in some sense.